01 of 06

 Completed DIY Embroidered Pillow

-Your finished pillow would look great your sofa or a bed.
+Your finished pillow would look great on your sofa or a bed.
 You could even make a set of pillows!
 And once you've made one, you can make more covers that easily swap out and fit the same pillow form.
 Rotate them seasonally or as you're ready for a change!

 With just a little bit of math, you can make embroidered pillow covers in more sizes.
 You can also sew extra contrasting fabric to extend smaller embroidery into a larger pillow.